Chevy GM 2.0 Ecotec LTG Engine

 2.0 LTG Ecotec Reliability

-Is the Chevy/GM 2.0 Ecotec reliable?
+Is the GM 2.0 Ecotec reliable?
 Yes, we believe this engine earns average to above average remarks for reliability.
 It’s not plagued by endless common problems.
 The few problems the 2.0T LTG is subject to are hardly common in the sense they don’t affect a huge number of engines.

 Although, as with all turbo engines, the 2.0 turbo can be a bit more demanding on maintenance.
 Turbo engines like to burn through spark plugs and ignition coils quickly.
 There’s an increased importance in running high quality, expensive synthetic oils.
 A turbo system adds more room for potential failures.
 The list goes on.
 Point is – those unfamiliar with turbo engines may not love the little bit of added maintenance.